What Does Putout (PO) Mean In Baseball (Details)

 What is the difference between Putout and Pitcher Only in Baseball?

 Only in baseball is there a real distinction between a putout and a pitcher in terms of skill.
 In light of the fact that baseball jargon refers to two very distinct things.
 A putout (PO) is a type of baseball play in which players strike out a batter or a baserunner in a variety of situations.
-In contrast, pitcher only players are a label given by a coach, usually in a high school league, to a player who will only throw in that particular game.
+In contrast, pitcher only players are a designation given by a coach, usually in a high school league, to a player who will only pitch in that particular game.

 Is there a difference between an assist and a PO in baseball?